Key Points:

 Conclusion

 By starting with the basics—like “sit,” “stay,” “come,” “down,” and “leave it”—you create a strong foundation for more advanced training.
-Whether you’re training a playful puppy or an older dog, the key lies in positive reinforcement, patience, and making training a regular part of your routine.
+Whether you’re training a playful puppy or an older dog, the key lies in positive reinforcement, patience, and making teaching a regular part of your routine.
 With time and dedication, your dog will become well-behaved, confident, and eager to respond to your commands, creating a happier and more harmonious life for both of you.